pgcodekeeper/pgcodekeeper/README.md

    2. All parser and expression analysis operations are run in parallel using `AntlrParser.ANTLR_POOL` thread pool to speed up the process.
 Parallel operations are serialized by calling `finishLoaders` at the end of each loading process.
 3. The diff tree (represented by root `TreeElement`) is created by comparing two `PgDatabase`s.
 In GUI this is then shown to the user to assess the situation and choose objects to work with.
 4. The diff tree, now containing "user selection", is used to selectively update project files on disk, or to generate a migration script.
-5. In latter case, each "selected" TreeElement is passed to `DepcyResolver` to generate script actions fulfillilng the requested change, including actions on dependent objects.
+5. In latter case, each "selected" TreeElement is passed to `DepcyResolver` to generate script actions fulfilling the requested change, including actions on dependent objects.
 To do this, JGraphT object dependency graphs are built using dependency information found at the loading stage.
 6. Generated actions are now converted into SQL code with some last-moment post-processing and filtering.
 7. Generated SQL script is written to a file/stdout or shown in the GUI for user to review and run on their database.